Current or upcoming topics and projects / ways to get involved /

 Interesting selection of biodiversity, nature and climate news

-* Local 'Wild Waters Festival' 31 May - 15 June *
+Local 'Wild Waters Festival' in June 2025

-a celebration of nature, our waterways, and community (Batheaston to Bradford on Avon)
+a celebration of nature, our waterways, and community (Batheaston to Bradford on Avon).

 Net zero farm fund launched by Waitrose & Partners